-Why use one measure of spread instead the other?
+Why use one measure of spread instead of the other?

 The answer is closely related to the difference between two measures of center!
 Mean incorporates data from every point, while median does not.
 However, mean is sensitive to the effect of extreme outliers or skew.
 In those cases, median is considered to be the better measure of center.

-Treating each point independantly allows each deviation to contribute to the measure of spread, just as mean computes the measure of center.
-This is why SD is used most often, but like mean it is sensitive to extreme outliers or skew.
-In those cases, the MAD is considered a better measure of spread.
+Treating each point independently allows each deviation to contribute to the measure of spread, just as mean computes the measure of center.

+Standard Deviation is used most often, but like mean it is sensitive to extreme outliers or skew.
+When there are extreme outliers, the Mean Absolute Deviation is considered a better measure of spread.